generous-folks/react-course/exercise-1/README.md

 ### App.js

-- Fetch the articles: use a combination of useState and useEffect to perform the async call and persist the data`,
+- Fetch the articles: use a combination of useState and useEffect to perform the async call and persist the data.
+You can import the asynchronous method **getArticles** from the utils folder.
-- Update the JSX: iterate over the articles using .map to display the item title in the `<li data-test-id article-\$id></li>`
+- Update the JSX: iterate over the articles using .map to display the item name in the `<li></li>`
 - `yarn test 1`